wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 Made improvements to the following integrations in March 2021:

+* Catchpoint Collector Service is updated to version 0.5 with the following features:
+  * Labels in Catchpoint are available as point tags in Wavefront.
+  * Insights in Catchpoint, such as tracepoints and indicators, are available as metrics in Wavefront.
 * OpenTelemetry -- Fixed broken links in the setup instructions
 * Istio -- Fixed broken links in the setup instructions
 * Kubernetes: